Rishabh570/csvlang/README.md

 ![](./public/logo.png)

-csvlang is a language to interact with CSV files.
-It is a domain-specific language that allows you to read and add new rows to a CSV file.
+csvlang is a dynamic language to interact with CSV files.
+It is a domain-specific language that allows you to read, filter, modify, and export data from CSV files easily.

 Documentation about csvlang commands can be found at [godoc.org](https://pkg.go.dev/github.com/rishabh570/csvlang).